DeepSkyWonder/dsw/README.md

 # dsw

-A collection of tools to used by Deep Sky Wonder.
+A collection of tools used by Deep Sky Wonder.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]